-These cases represent persuasive authority from other courts outside of Minnesota.
-Though not binding, they have been selected for inclusion here because if officers in Minnesota find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Tennessee and the 6th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Tennessee find themselves in a similar situation, the outcome will likely be the same, at least in federal court.